 Recycling activities

-Litter control activities including clean-up of open dumps
+Litter control activities including clean-up of open dumps and enforcement of litter laws

 Public education

 Post closure activities at all closed landfills as required by DEQ.

+Both Buchanan and Dickenson Counties completed their PCC termination at the Hoot Owl Landfill Permit #218 and the Dickenson County Landfill Permit #261.
+Russell County has completed a partial PPC termination on Russell County Landfills Permits #258 and #515.
+Russell County is currently seeking out alternatives to treat their Leachate rather than pump and haul via a permit modification.

 No treatment of any waste as defined in Section 1.6 occurs within the region.